City Of Marion Water Department

 Additional upgrades were started in 2006 and are to be completed by the end of 2007 to comply to new drinking water standards.
 Ozone will be the primary disinfection treatment.

 The Water Quality Report will display the annual Water Quality Report required by the State of Kansas.
 This report details the test results regarding the amount of "contaminents" in the drinking water, at what level the contaminents are present and the level allowed by state and federal regulations.
-There is also a "Source Water Assessment Report" required by the Environmental Protection Agency and published by the State of Kansas Department of Health and Environment.
-This report details contaminents in the source of the water before being treated to allow for drinking.
+There is also a "Source Water Assessment Report" required by the Environmental Protection Agency and published by the State of

 Water Treatment Plant: 620-382-2355